 Sia is a Web3 data storage that works great on different platforms.
 It reliably protects the transferred files encoding them before they're sent.
 Sia does such an encoding splitting the file into 30 segments and then accordingly distributing them.

 Brave is a Web3 browser that lets users utilize the Internet privately.
 The browser is distributed with the built-in ad blocker; this way, the customers’ private data won’t be used for advertising purposes.
 Moreover, the users can manage their data as they want and monetize it if they need it.

 Data storages, browsers, and social networks are not the only spheres of Web3 use.
 There are also solutions for remote work, video/audio streaming, cryptocurrency exchange, banking, and so on.
 They enhance people's everyday lives, working operations and make data collection more secure.

-The Web3 Developer Stack
+The Web3 Programmer Stack

 Let's find out how to build a decentralized solution and what web development stack to use for gaining the app creation purposes.
 For better understanding, we split the stack Web3 for developers into the several main categories presented in the illustration below, along with their examples.

 The notion of public-key encryption and crypto wallets are at the heart of Web3 identity.
 Every Web3 programmer of your development team has to understand how to work with the user's address and wallet.

 First off, you must gain entry to the user's wallet.
 WalletConnect or Solana's Wallet Adapter are usually utilized to connect the wallet via the browser.
 Consumers may use their mobile wallets to connect straight from their smartphones with the help of WalletConnect.